rhythmswing/dhs_cls/README.md

 ### Evaluation
 The best results is achieved with moe_linear.
-The script will call train.py and store best model checkpoint in experiments/MODELTYPE.
+The script will call `train.py` and store best model checkpoint in experiments/MODELTYPE.

-For evaluation, run eval.py PATH_TO_CHECKPOINT --model_type MODELTYPE --input PATH_TO_FILTERED_DATA.
+For evaluation, run `eval.py PATH_TO_CHECKPOINT --model_type MODELTYPE --input PATH_TO_FILTERED_DATA`.
 PATH_TO_FILTERED_DATA should be data/filtered_dataset.ftr by default.

+## Example

 ## Code